 Obviously I’m not saying journalists themselves are devoid of intellect.
-Many are educated, articulate and well researched with esteemed books to their name.
+Many are articulate and well researched with esteemed books to their name.
 It’s just that their day job - two thousand words on a given subject probably at an editor’s behest - is material that gets dashed off essentially for a pay-cheque.
 Yes they have to eat but I don’t have to swallow their produce.

-I’m not so much referring to the trash tabloids which are a whole other matter but to the so called quality press.
-Although some of them are impressive institutions with accomplished reputations internationally, I do get tired of the constant “broken society” themes that so often fill their pages.
+And I’m not so much referring to the trash tabloids which are a whole other matter but to the so called quality press.
+Although some of them are impressive institutions with accomplished reputations internationally, I do get tired of the “broken society” themes that too often fill their pages.
 We are told repeatedly how disillusioned with the system everyone is and that it has become dysfunctional.

 I may be sceptical about politics but question if everything is really so broken.
-I suspect the notion is drawn from a golden age mentality, the idea that at some point in the past things were much better than they are now.
-It is a variant of the biblical Garden, the hallowed space humanity is supposed to have fallen from.
-The majority of broadsheet readers don’t believe in that of course.
+I suppose the idea is drawn from a notion that at some point in the past things were much better than they are now.
+As such that would be a variant of the biblical Garden, the hallowed space humanity is supposed to have fallen from.
+Most broadsheet readers don’t believe in that anymore.
 There never was a Garden from whence we fell.
 Likewise never was there a golden age or anything of the sort in politics.
 Yet there lingers a like mentality in the minds of the sorely disillusioned.

 I would flag all these things and more were I involved in the discourse but alas I’m not.
 That’s a prospect too awful to contemplate.
 I might then have to participate.
-I’d have to visit websites with dreadful comment sections populated by angry men in their pyjamas, the kind who got that way by ingesting too much news agenda.
+I’d have to visit websites with dreadful comment sections populated by angry men in their pyjamas, the kind who got that way by ingesting too much news.
 I wonder about them and political types generally.
-I wonder what “political" actually means.
+I wonder what being "political" actually means.
 I think it means you subscribe to a narrative, preferably a pissed-off one.
 You don’t have to actually do anything.
 Then you’d be an activist.
 All you have to do after subscribing is read the relevant stuff and parrot the pissed-off arguments.

 Though I appreciate the need for a vigilant press holding power to account etc., I also respect a person’s right to be disengaged from the process.
 This is one of the boons of a big society: choosing to be invisible, living by one’s own conditions less swayed by convention.
 It may seem counter-intuitive but for a non-conformist like me social and political conservatism is actually a favourable context in which to do that.
 I can then let others, the media and those barking at the television, worry about broken stuff.
-They seem to have pretty much got that covered with or without my attentions.
+They seem to have pretty much got that covered with or without my assent.
 I hereby thank them for their endeavours and gratefully move on.